Cheeden/tp/docs/DeveloperGuide.md

 Step 5.
 The user executes `list` to view all persons. `ListCommand.execute()` calls `model.updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)` which clears the comparator, removing the ranking.

+### Add Lesson Progress feature

+The Add Lesson Progress feature allows tutors to record new lesson progress entries for a specific student, capturing the date and description of what was covered during a lesson.

+#### Implementation

+The Add Lesson Progress mechanism involves coordination across multiple components:

+**Logic Component:**

+* AddProgressCommand – Adds a new LessonProgress entry to a specified student.
+* AddProgressCommandParser – Parses the student index and lesson progress details from user input.
+* Expects the format: addprogress INDEX lp/DATE|PROGRESS
+* Extracts the DATE and PROGRESS components by splitting the string after the lp/ prefix using the | delimiter.
+* Uses ParserUtil.parseIndex() to parse the student index and LocalDate.parse() to validate the date.

+**Model Component:**

+* Person – Contains a List<LessonProgress> representing all past lesson progress entries.
+* LessonProgress – Stores two fields: LocalDate date and String description.
+* The AddProgressCommand retrieves the target Person, creates a new LessonProgress object, and appends it to the person’s lesson progress list.
+* A new Person object is created with the updated lesson progress list (immutability principle), replacing the original person in the model.

+**Storage Component:**

+* JsonAdaptedLessonProgress – Handles JSON serialization and deserialization of LessonProgress data when saving or loading from storage.
+* Each LessonProgress entry is stored as an object with date and progress fields in the JSON file.

+**UI Component:**

+* The result of a successful addprogress command is displayed in the Result Display panel.
+* The updated progress list can then be viewed using the viewprogress command, which opens the LessonProgressWindow.

+**Example Usage Scenario**

+Given below is an example usage scenario of the Add Lesson Progress feature:

+Step 1.
+The user executes `addprogress 1 lp/2025-10-21|Introduced new algebra concepts` to add a progress entry for the 1st student.

+Step 2. `AddProgressCommandParser` parses:

+Index = 1

+Date = 2025-10-21

+Progress = "Introduced new algebra concepts"

+Step 3. `AddProgressCommandParser` creates a new `LessonProgress` object with the parsed values and constructs an `AddProgressCommand` with the index and lesson progress.

+Step 4. `AddProgressCommand.execute()` retrieves the student at index 1 from the filtered person list in the model.

+Step 5.
+The command creates a new Person with the additional lesson progress entry appended to their existing list of progress records.

+Step 6. `Model.setPerson(targetPerson, updatedPerson)` is called to update the model with the modified person.

+Step 7.
+The command returns a `CommandResult` confirming the addition, e.g.
+New lesson progress added for Alex Yeoh: [2025-10-21] Introduced new algebra concepts

+Step 8.
+The user may then execute `viewprogress 1` to view the updated list of progress entries in the Lesson Progress window.

 ### View Lesson Progress feature

 The View Lesson Progress feature allows tutors to view a student's lesson progress records in a popup window, displaying the date and remarks for each lesson conducted.